api3dao/oev-docs/docs/oev/overview/oev-network.md

 ![OEV Network image](/oev/overview/assets/oev-network.png)

 The OEV Network is an open marketplace designed to facilitate the distribution of oracle updates.
-Operating as an Arbitrum Nitro L2 optimistic-rollup, the system ensures transparency and allows verification of the auction process.
+Operating as an standard Arbitrum Nitro L2 optimistic-rollup, the system ensures transparency and allows verification of the auction process.
 In this marketplace, OEV searchers place bids for the exclusive opportunity to update a dAPIs for a short period of time.

 By hosting auctions on on-chain, we address two big issues: